Codecademy/docs/content/ai/concepts/generative-ai/generative-ai.md

 **GANs** or were the standard way to create images until recently.
 Random noise is used to create an image.
 The image is then fed into another network which is trained to determine the quality.
 Then both becoem better.

-Inspired by the world of physics.
+Diffusion models are instead inspired by the world of physics.
 Think of opening a bottle of perfume on one side of a large room.
-Eventually the molecules we smell diffuse into the air in the room and the consolidated perfume diffuses into the air by bouncing around with molecules of air.
-The air molecules move around randomly and are noisy, but the track of the molecules can be reversed back to the bottle.
+Eventually the molecules we smell diffuse into the air in the room.
+The noisy track of the molecules can be reversed back to the bottle.

 The text is interpreted and used by an image creator which is a diffusion model.